SooryaGeorge7/Dublin-Eats/README.md

 <details><summary>Restaurants page no website feature</summary>

-Users are shown when a website is not available for a restaurant, as the information are retrieved from googplaces api.
-Sometimes websites would not be able for some restaurants.
+Users are shown this when a website is not available for a restaurant.
+Sometimes websites would not be able for some restaurants as the information is being retrieved from google places API.

 ![No website feature](/documentation/features/restaurants-page/website-unavailable-feature.png)